 Color schemes: Color schemes for the country style are typically warm, soft and cheerful; sunny earth tones, like yellows, blues, greens, browns, and reds.
 You may also see pale pastels, (even pink!) a soft buttermilk hue is a standard favorite.

 In a modern country home, you may see walls painted in a crisp white, cream or ivory, or all the trim painted in white.

-Flooring: Covering the floor in a country home might be; wide wood planks or stone, like flagstone.
-Every country home may have an assortment of area rugs, such as; handmade hooked, flat-weave or braided rugs, stenciled floorcloth or folk dhurrie rugs.
+Flooring: Covering the floor in a country home; wide wood planks or stone, like flagstone.
+Every country home may have an assortment of area rugs, like handmade hooked, flat-weave or braided rugs, stenciled floor cloth or folk dhurrie rugs.

 Collectibles play a big role in country decorating.
-Some interior decorating ideas often used in the country look are baskets, folk art, old kitchenware, farm equipment and tools, antique toys, weather vanes, dried flowers, old duck decoys, mason jars, and more.
+Accessories often used in the country look are baskets, folk art, old kitchenware, farm equipment and tools, antique toys, weather vanes, dried flowers, old duck decoys, mason jars, and more.

 Architectural features: Architectural details often found in country room styles are; exposed beams, a fireplace, brick walls or fireplace, paneling or breadboard, gabled roofs, dormer windows, a big front porch with a swing, lap siding and shutters on the windows.

-The contemporary room styles are all about shape and form, clean lines, simplicity and open spaces.
+Contemporary room styles are concerned about shape and form, clean lines, simplicity and open spaces.
 There is a particular sparseness, a lack of clutter in contemporary design.
 As a rule, symmetrical balance is generally not seen in this style— lines follow a horizontal-vertical format.
 You will find curves mixed in with the angles and hard edges to soften the look and create flow and rhythm.

 Contemporary design is often mixed with other styles to create an eclectic look.
 You may see cutting-edge design and pop art serving as a bold focal point on a wall.
 Accent pieces are straight forward and simple.